New musick: Musical style

+Stubbs further cites David Bowie as "the precursor of all this".

 History

 Origins

 Around the summer of 1977, according to Simon Reynolds, "punk had become a parody of itself".
 By October, writers and editors at Sounds echoed similar sentiments, with Savage noting the release of the Sex Pistols' "Holidays in the Sun" signaled that the "death knells were already there", he stated: "We came up with this idea of doing a couple of issues of Sounds around tribal electronic synthetic cut-up music.
 I think Vivien Goldman had a lot to do with it, and so did Dave Fudger, who were both senior editors on Sounds at the time".
-Savage remarked:
+Savage stated, "July/August 1977 was exactly the point when UK punk became over-exposed, assimilated and superseded in real time, so the New Musick issue was an important step in our recognition".
+He remarked:

 In late October, Sounds editor Alan Lewis brought Sandy, Jane and myself into a meeting [...]
 The result was 'New Musick', two weeks of features at the end of October and the beginning of November 1977.
 Vivien Goldman wrote about Siouxsie and dub reggae.
 Davitt Sigerson wrote about disco.
 Steven Lavers wrote about Kraftwerk.
 Sandy wrote about Throbbing Gristle.
 Jane and I wrote the editorials, and I cobbled together a couple of short articles about Devo and The Residents, mostly taken from Search And Destroy.